Restrainite/restrainite.github.io/index.md

 ## Support
 If you encounter bugs or want to request a feature, please create an [issue](https://github.com/Restrainite/RestrainiteMod/issues/new?template=Blank+issue). **Please do not report bugs to Resonite, if you have this mod enabled.**

+You can ask questions and discuss ideas at [GitHub Discussions](https://github.com/Restrainite/RestrainiteMod/discussions)

-Questions can be asked in Discord.
+Questions can also be asked in Discord.
 More info on this later.

 ## Why does this exist?